UK top court gives Uber drivers benefits in landmark ruling - WTMJ

 The ruling clarified that drivers are considered to be on the job when they are logged in to the Uber app in their territory and ready and willing to accept rides, which could be used to calculate minimum wage and holiday pay.
 Uber had argued that drivers were only working when they were making a journey with a paying passenger.

-The case is now expected to return to the employment tribunal for decisions on compensation for drivers over lost pay.
+The case is now expected to return to the employment tribunal for decisions on compensation over lost pay for about two dozen drivers involved in the original claim.
+Another 2,000 drivers’ cases had been stayed pending the decision.
 Drivers could be entitled to an average of 12,000 pounds ($16,800), estimated law firm Leigh Day, which is representing drivers.

 Uber drive Conrad Delphine looked forward to getting paid time off after years of working without holiday or sick pay.